mrchughes/FEP_Local/Requirements/PDS-Integration.md

 2. **Multi-file Selection**
    - Users must be able to select multiple files for upload in a single operation
    - The UI must provide clear feedback on selected files
-   - The UI must display progress during the upload process
+   - The UI must display progress during the upload and processing process in simple terms

 3. **Upload Processing Workflow**
    - For each selected file, the system must seuentially: